Training

 What is TWI?

-The Training Within Industry (TWI) programs were designed by some of the best training and management experts in the United States and were rigorously field-tested before general release.
-When the TWI programs were introduced to Japan in the early 1950s, many Japanese companies wholeheartedly adopted them and their fundamental message.
-Toyota was one of those companies.
+The Training Within Industry (TWI) programs were developed by some of the most renowned training and management experts in the United States, and were rigorously tested in the field before being released to the public.
+When the TWI programs were introduced to Japan in the early 1950s, many Japanese companies enthusiastically adopted them and their underlying principles.
+Toyota was one such company.

-TWI programs are an integral part of Lean and aim to deliver a better-skilled workforce, improved labor and management relations, productivity improvements and a focus on continuous improvement.
-TWI programs form the foundation of the Toyota Production System as we know today.
+The TWI programs are a critical component of Lean methodology, with the goal of developing a more skilled workforce, improving labor and management relations, enhancing productivity, and fostering a culture of continuous improvement.
+The TWI programs are the foundation of the Toyota Production System that we know today.

-Central to TWI are three "J" or "Jobs" programs called Job Instruction (JI), Job Methods (JM) and Job Relations (JR).
-These programs address the processes of instructing people on the best way to perform jobs, continuous improvement, and improved communication and leadership skills.
+At the heart of the TWI programs are three "J" or "Jobs" programs: Job Instruction (JI), Job Methods (JM), and Job Relations (JR).
+These programs focus on instructing individuals on the best methods for performing their jobs, continuous improvement, and enhancing communication and leadership skills.

-The JI training program teaches supervisors how to instruct the people doing the jobs.
+The JI training program equips supervisors with the tools and knowledge needed to deliver standardized training, fostering a culture of competence and consistency within the organization.
 This training includes explaining to frontline staff why their jobs are important; breaking down the job into logical steps and key points, and teaching the correct method of performing the task; confirming that the employees can do the task on their own; and following up to confirm that standard work practices are complied.

 The JM program provides management with a technique whereby supervisors could acquire skills in improving methods so that problems are prevented and analytical methods are used to effectively resolve problems.
 Key to the JM training is teaching supervisors how to make the best use of the people, technology and resources available right now.